 The character was great fun to play and sometimes challenging to snap instantly from team giggles, because I’d almost just squashed one of the team behind a slammed door, and then trying to get back my composure (probably not the right word for anger) and focused with my character’s intent.
 I can not wait to see how it all came out.
 The photos below were taken by the production team, before and during filming.

-Film and photographs courtesy of Edward Heredia,
+Film and photographs courtesy of Edward Heredia, Director.